-Bible Studies at the White House: Who's at the Heart of This Spiritual Awakening?
+Bible Studies at the White House: Who's Inside This Spiritual Awakening?

 Ralph Drollinger of Capitol Ministries told CBN News, "These are godly individuals that God has risen to a position of prominence in our culture."

-They're all hand-picked by President Donald Trump and Vice President Mike Pence.
+They're all handpicked by President Donald Trump and Vice President Mike Pence.

+For more, tune into Faith Nation, Wed. @12:30pm, on facebook.com/cbnnews.
+White House Correspondent Jennifer Wishon will be LIVE to discuss this Bible study's impact on the White House climate.

 "I don't think Donald Trump has figured out that he chained himself to the Apostle Paul," Drollinger laughed.